-The Reading Circle is a practice of collective reading and commenting texts or better, is a practice of collective thinking through reading and commenting texts.
+The Reading Circle is a practice of collective reading and commenting texts, or better, is a practice of collective thinking through reading and commenting texts.
 This practice was developed during two preparatory meetings at the University of the Arts Helsinki.
-In this meetings, a group of participants in the research cell Through Phenomena Themselves addressed different aspects of phenomenology to prepare their work in Venice.
+In these meetings, a group of participants in the research cell Through Phenomena Themselves addressed different aspects of phenomenology to prepare their work in Venice.

-The Reading Circle practice is enabled by few rules:
+The Reading Circle practice consist in few rules:

-1. Someone in the group begins to read aloud the selected text and continues readimg it as long as she decides.
+1. Someone in the group begins to read aloud the selected text and continues reading it as long as she decides.
 When she stops reading some else continue, and so on.

 2. While someone is reading everyone else or even the reader herself can interrupt by saying “stop” in order to comment or ask questions.
 This can be the beginning of a conversation.

 3. Everyone can interrupt the conversation or even prevent it to begin by saying “continue”.
 The reading will be resumed immediately.

 4. While reading everyone can ask the reader to read slower (by saying “slower”), lauder (by saying “lauder”) or to repeat a sentence or a paragraph (by saying “repeat”).